DetactiveApp/api-prototype/docs/api/README.md

 ```
 ---

-## POST /story/quit
+## DELETE /game/delete

-Closes the active story.
+Closes the active game.
 Returns an 202 when successful.